State Aid for Library Construction 2015-2018

-The application procedure for the 2014-2017 construction grant program will be an online process.
-All grant application forms will be found on the construction grant program online portal and must be submitted through the web-based application portal.
-Please go to the Online Grant System Account Registration Form to register to receive a user name and password to access the online grant application system.
+The application procedure for the 2015-2018 construction program will be an online process.
+All application forms will be found on the construction program online portal and must be submitted through the web-based application portal.
+Please go to the Online System Account Registration Form to register to receive a user name and password to access the online grant application system.
 You will need a user name and password to submit an application.

-Please note that libraries who received a construction grant award in any previous year are eligible to apply for funding in 2014-2017, even if the project for which previous funding was received is not yet complete.
+Please note that libraries who received a construction award in any previous year are eligible to apply for funding in 2015-2018, even if the project for which previous funding was received is not yet complete.
 However, a library cannot receive funding for the same project more than once.
-The project for which funding is being requested in 2014-2017 must be separate and distinct from any project(s) previously funded.
+The project for which funding is being requested in 2015-2018 must be separate and distinct from any project(s) previously funded.

-Libraries may apply for a construction grant that could fund up to 75 percent of a project.
+Libraries may apply for an award that could fund up to 75 percent of a project.
 The minimum grant award is $2,500 for a minimum total project cost of $5,000.
 No award will be made for any project with a total cost of less than $5,000.
 There is no maximum award, but the amounts of the awards will depend on the number of project applications received and the total funding available to the library system.

 Eligible project activities and expenditures include acquisition (purchase of a site and/or an existing building suitable for conversion to library purposes; see 90.12), construction, and renovation or rehabilitation of a facility.
 Routine maintenance is not fundable.